Jump to the Recipe

 Make My Favorite Flavor: S’moresmallows

-If you want to get really fancy with your flavors, you can even create a full s’more in a single bite!
+If you want to get really fancy with your flavors, you can even create a s’mores-inspired treat in a single bite!
 Here’s how:

 1. When your mallow is eight minutes into the whipping process, turn off the mixer and toast the top with a kitchen torch.